vjoise/newbot/README.md

 ======
 1. Chatbot engine accepts user commands.
 2. Chatbot agent intercepts all the incoming HTTP api calls and posts it to the Audit service.
-3. The in-app bot would help in notifying the users about the ongoing activities during the release process.
+3. The _InApp_ bot would help in notifying the users about the ongoing activities during the release process.

 When the member from `Developer` community posts a message with `Jira Items` mentioning users in the room it also creates `action items` for those `users` on those JIRA items.